-- 1. Math achievement continues to be our area of greatest need for all students and all sub-groups. - 2.
-We are committed to the continuation and expansion of Universal Design for Learning.
-We believe this will benefit all students and be of particular value to students identified as Students with Disabilities (SWD). - 3.
-Students need social-emotional support - 4.
-Increased opportunities for students to engage in cross-age learning and activities. - 5.
-Increased opportunities for parents to participate in school programs and events. - 6.
-Updates to behavioral expectations and policies. - 7.
-Reading intervention and supports. - 8.
-Continuation of improvements to the ventilation system. - 9.
-Implementation of a lunch program.
+We are committed to the continuation and expansion of Universal Design for Learning to break down learning barriers for all students, especially SWD students.

+- 2. Students need social-emotional support through counseling. - 3.
+Increased opportunities for students to engage in cross-age learning and activities. - 4.
+Increased opportunities for parents to participate in school programs and events. - 5.
+Updates to behavioral expectations and policies. - 6.
+Reading intervention and supports. - 7.
+Continued improvements to the ventilation system. - 8.
+Improved health and wellness instruction/training for students and staff. - 9.
+Increased perseverance, mindfulness and conflict resolution skills for students. - 10.
+More opportunities to provide experiences for our students beyond academics.